Arcia's tiebreaking single in 9th lifts Braves past Giants - WHIZ News

 D’Arnaud made it 1-0 in the bottom of the second with his 10th homer and his fourth in his last five games.
 The ball sailed 414 feet into the left-field seats.
 The Braves lead the NL with 101 homers.
 It was the first long ball Webb has allowed in 27 career innings against Atlanta.

-Harris tripled with two out in the fifth, but Webb got Ronald Acuña Jr. to ground out to end the threat.
+Michael Harris II tripled with two out in the fifth, but Webb got Ronald Acuña Jr. to ground out to end the threat.

 Fried pitched out of trouble in the second, stranding a runner at third with a pickoff of González at first and a strikeout of Estrada.
 He retired seven straight before giving up a single to Darin Ruf and striking out Evan Longoria to end the fourth.